 - Twenty CAFNR faculty are fellows of the American Association for the Advancement of Science (AAAS).

-- Opportunities at the College of Agriculture, Food and Natural Resources go beyond the classroom, the laboratory and the field — at CAFNR, students can dive into real-world experiences through its student-run florist, bed and breakfast, café, ice cream shop and meat market.
+- Opportunities at the College of Agriculture, Food and Natural Resources go beyond the classroom, the laboratory and the field — at CAFNR, students can dive into real-world experiences through its student-run florist, café, ice cream shop and meat market.

 - CAFNR is a perennial leader on the MU campus in sponsored program expenditures, with more than $40 million annually.